Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 ```
 **Please be sure to add a / in front of the signature in the "android:path" value**

-### Run the sample!
+### Step 5: Run the sample!

-If you configured you application to use the iOS broker, choose iOS as the platform you want to work on by setting the startup project in the Solution Explorer to the xamarin iOS project.
-Make sure that iOS is marked for build and deploy in the Configuration Manager.
-Alternatively, if you are using the Android broker you can follow the same steps to make Android the platform you choose to work on.
+Make sure the platform you configured is the same one you mark for build and deployment.

 Clean the solution, build and run it:

 - Click the sign-in with broker button at the bottom of the application screen.